Simple Modal Types for Functional Reactive Programming: Related Work

 \section{Related Work}

-\paragraph{Modal FRP} Our work builds on much of the existing literature on modal FRP, which was independently introduced by \citet{jeltsch12CommonCategoricalSemantics} and \citet{jeffrey12LTLTypesFRP}. \citet{krishnaswami13HigherorderFunctionalReactive} was the first to exploit modal types to construct a higher-order FRP language that provably does not suffer from space leaks.
+\paragraph{Modal FRP} The use of modal types for FRP was first proposed by \citet{krishnaswami11UltrametricSemanticsReactive,krishnaswami11SemanticModelGraphical}, and its connection to linear temporal logic was independently discovered by \citet{jeltsch12CommonCategoricalSemantics} and \citet{jeffrey12LTLTypesFRP}. \citet{krishnaswami13HigherorderFunctionalReactive} was the first to exploit modal types to construct a higher-order FRP language that provably does not suffer from space leaks.
 This work was later extended by \citet{bahr19SimplyRaTTFitchstyle} to simplify the type system using Fitch-style tokens in the typing context~\citep{clouston18FitchStyleModalLambda}.
-However, unlike \Rizzo, these and subsequent languages~\cite{bahr22ModalFRPAll,livelyRaTT} with formal guarantees about space leaks are \emph{synchronous}, i.e.\ there is a single global clock and all signals update according to this global clock.
+However, unlike \Rizzo, these and subsequent languages~\citep{bahr22ModalFRPAll,livelyRaTT} with formal guarantees about space leaks are \emph{synchronous}, i.e.\ there is a single global clock and all signals update according to this global clock.
+Asynchronous FRP for GUIs was pioneered by Elm~\citep{czaplicki13Elm}, which processes signals asynchronously but gives no static guarantees ruling out space leaks.
+Modal type systems were later brought to the asynchronous setting, including languages aimed specifically at GUIs~\citep{graulund21AdjointReactiveGUI,disch26FunctionalReactiveGUI} as well as the Async RaTT calculus~\citep{bahr23AsynchronousModalFRP}.
+To our knowledge, only Async RaTT makes formal operational guarantees including productivity and the absence of space leaks.
+We refer back to section~\ref{sec:async-ratt} for a detailed comparison of \Rizzo and Async RaTT.